 In 1 to 2 min, the first measurement will display on the screen (this is an intermediate reading).
 The instrument crosses the dew threshold numerous times to ensure equilibrium and the accuracy of readings.
 Length of read times may vary depending on temperature differences between the chamber and the sample as well as on other properties of the sample (Section 2.2).
-The default AQUALAB reading cycle continues until the rates of change of three consecutive intermediate readings are <0.0005 $a{{w}}$ of each other.
+The default AQUALAB 4 reading cycle continues until the rates of change of three consecutive intermediate readings are <0.0005 $a{\rm w}$ of each other.

 When the instrument has finished its read cycle, results will display.
 The SAVE icon replaces the spinning measurement icon, and, if enabled, a series of beeps sounds.
-The results will include the water activity, read time, temperature, and, for AQUALAB DUO instruments (Section 2.5), moisture content for the selected product model (Figure 5).
+The results will include the water activity, read time, temperature, and moisture content for the selected product model (Figure 5).